BREEAM 2018: One year on

 One year on from BREEAM 2018: What we know now

-The latest revision of BREEAM New Construction was released on 23rd March 2018 and nearly a year has passed.
+A year has now passed since the latest revision of BREEAM New Construction was released on 23rd March 2018.
 In this time both Energist and our clients have learnt many lessons from the new scheme and here we share a few snippets of the key things that need consideration on BREEAM 2018 projects.

 Few Demolition Contractors have Environmental Management Systems (EMS)